Are any graduate assistantships or stipends available for the campus program?

 Is Duke's MEM program a STEM degree?

 Yes, the MEM Program is STEM-designated degree program.
-You can apply for OPT for 12 months and then apply for a 17 month STEM extension so that would be 29 months total.
-If you would like more information, please visit http://www.visaservices.duke.edu.
+If you would like more information, please visit visaservices.duke.edu.

 Is tuition billed on per course basis or as a flat fee?

-Campus tuition is based on a flat fee per semester, based on 4 courses. d-MEMP tuition is based on a flat fee per semester, based on 2 courses.
+Campus tuition is based on a flat fee per semester, based on four (4) courses.
+MEM Online tuition is based on a flat fee per semester, based on two (2) courses.

-Tuition can alternatively be billed per course if students decides to take fewer classes during the semester, but courses beyond the eight will likely incur additional tuition costs.
+Tuition can alternatively be billed per course if a student decides to take fewer classes during the semester, but courses beyond the eight (8) will likely incur additional tuition costs.

 On average, how much time do full-time campus students invest in the MEM program each week?